wstey/wstey.github.io/README.md

 ##### How small can this get?
 Looks like any titles with more than 2 #s only gets bolded.

+## To close an issue
+New addition to test kanban.

 ## The End
 If you want a line beneath the title, use one/two # for the title